Authenticated translation services in Dubai - MOJ certified legal document translation

 How long does contract translation take?

-Standard contracts of 5-15 pages typically complete within 24-48 hours.
-Complex agreements with technical schedules, multiple annexures, or specialized terminology may require 3-5 business days.
-For urgent matters—court filing deadlines, closing dates, regulatory submissions—we offer express processing.
-Contact us with your deadline and we will confirm whether we can meet it before you commit.
-We would rather decline a rush job than deliver something with errors.
+Standard contracts (5-15 pages) complete in 24-48 hours.
+Complex agreements may need 3-5 business days.
+For urgent matters—court deadlines or closings—we offer express processing.
+Contact us with your deadline.
+We will confirm availability before you commit.

 What if there are errors or ambiguities in the original contract?